RoverRobotics-archive/roverpro-python/README.md

 `pytest` = test on current Python version
 `black` = tidy up files
 `githooks setup` = install git pre-commit hook to automatically run black.

+### Caveats

+* When running in PyCharm in debug mode, you will get a warning like "RuntimeWarning: You seem to already have a custom sys.excepthook handler installed ..." https://github.com/python-trio/trio/issues/1553
+* Note this is a pyproject (PEP-517) project so it will NOT work to `pip install --editable ...`

 ### pitstop